yemkhaung/BeatsMe/README.md

 # BeatsMe

+Songs are the best when they reflect listener's mood and surrounding places.

+The app suggests playlists via inputs of your mood, surroundings, etc.

-A **Beats Music** inspired **The Sentence** rework
+A Music Player inspired by **The Sentence** feature from old **Beats** music platform.

-# Tech
+# DevTools & Framework

-* React Native, Javascript hybrid mobile app development framework
+* **ReactNative**, Javascript hybrid mobile app development framework
-* Expo, platform with powerful tools for rapid ReactNative development
+* **Expo**, platform with powerful tools for rapid ReactNative development
+* `expo-av` Expo built-in audio-video player

 # Running the app